Salt Lake West Side Stories: Post Twenty-five

 Nevertheless, the membership drive and the community tolerance of the hate group reveals something about the complex racial attitudes that existed in Salt Lake City and Utah.
 These historical events offer a lens into the social, cultural, and political obstacles that African Americans constantly faced living in Utah.

 The Pioneer Park neighborhood was one of the few places in the twentieth-century city where African Americans could rent or own property.
 This included other areas of the poor inner-city that were free from racially motivated mortgage covenants and “redlining.”
-“Redlining” did occur in different areas and this approach prevented African Americans, and often other minority groups, from purchasing real estate or from banking.
+“Redlining” did occur in different areas and this approach prevented African Americans, and often other minority groups, from purchasing real estate or seeking out banking services.
 It was as if the greater society and especially Utah’s banking and financial services said, “We’ll allow you to go only this far in our city.”
-These federally condoned practices continued in Utah and across the United States until the Civil Rights Act was passed by the U.S. Congress in 1968.
+These federally condoned practices continued in Utah and across the United States until the Civil Rights Act was passed by the U.S. Congress in 1964.
 Utah was inescapably part of and expressed the same cultural bias and attitudes, encountered elsewhere in the United States.

 A west-side hotel, the Bristol Hotel (approximately 134 West 300 South) catered in the early twentieth century to African American railroad workers and porters and to local restaurant waiters and their families.
 The hotel’s focus included those who worked at the LDS Church-owned Hotel Utah.
 Besides hotel rooms and rooms to let, the Bristol Hotel had an African American barbershop and housed Salt Lake City’s African American Elks Club.
 Like Ogden’s 25th Street, Salt Lake City had a private Porters & Waiters Club that almost entirely catered to African American railroad workers, but unlike Ogden, Salt Lake City’s club did not offer lodging.